tabiva/django_dharma/README.md

 Django Dharma is a Django library designed to facilitate running checks on models.
 It provides a structured way to perform and manage checks on your Django models.

-## Project Structure

-The project consists of two main components:

-# Django Dharma

-Django Dharma is a Django library designed to facilitate running checks on models.
-It provides a structured way to perform and manage checks on your Django models.

 ## Why Use Django Dharma?

 Django Dharma is useful in scenarios where you need to validate data after it has been entered into your system.
 For example, if you are importing data from an external source without validating it during the import process (maybe you want to get them in your system as they are), you might want to perform validation checks afterward.
 With Django Dharma, you can execute checks such as: